d12frosted/elpa-mirror/gnu/embark-readme.txt

   accepting the target as is; if Embark did that for `shell-command' you wouldn't get a chance to type in the command to execute!
-That is why in Embark's default configuration the entry for `shell-command' in `embark-setup-action-hooks' also contains the function `embark--allow-edit'.
+That is why in Embark's default configuration the entry for `shell-command' in `embark-target-injection-hooks' also contains the function `embark--allow-edit'.

   Embark used to have a dedicated variable `embark-allow-edit-actions' to which you could add commands for which Embark should forgo pressing `RET' for you after inserting the target.
-Since its effect can also be achieved via the general `embark-setup-action-hooks' mechanism, that variable has been removed to simply Embark.
+Since its effect can also be achieved via the general `embark-target-injection-hooks' mechanism, that variable has been removed to simply Embark.
 Be sure to update your configuration; if you had something like:

   ┌────
   │ (add-to-list 'embark-allow-edit-actions 'my-command)